Intrinsic Geometry-Based Angular Covariance: A Novel Framework for Nonparametric Changepoint Detection in Meteorological Data: Introduction

 The presence of bivariate angular or directional data is very common in different disciplines of sciences, for example dihedral (torsion) angles in protein structures (bioinformatics), wind directions and sea wave directions (meteorology), the path of a cyclone (climatology), daily occurrence time of maximum and minimum share price of a stock (finance), etc. Such data refers to measurements that exhibit a circular or periodic nature.
 After a suitably chosen location of the origin, the data can be represented on a torus ($\mathbb{S}_1 \times \mathbb{S}_1 $) or the sphere $\mathbb{S}_2$ depending on the range of the data.
 For a comprehensive exploration of bivariate circular data, refer to \cite{mardia2000directional} and \cite{ley2017modern}.

 Change point analysis is a key statistical technique used to detect unexpected shifts or changes in a data sequence over time.
 These changes can occur due to variations in the parameters within the same distribution family or a complete switch to a different distribution family.
 The presence of change points can significantly disrupt standard statistical analyses.
 Therefore, the main goal of change point analysis is to conduct a statistical test to determine if a change point exists in the dataset.
 A substantial amount of research in change point analysis has been carried out for real-valued random variables \cite[see][]{Hovarth_1999,Antoch_1997,Cobb_1978, Davis_1995}, vector-valued random variable \cite[see][]{Kirch_2014,Kokoszka_2000, shao2010testing, anastasiou2023generalized}, and functional valued random variable \cite[see][]{horvath2012inference, banerjee2018more, Horman_2010, banerjee2020data}.
 In the context of angular data, there has been limited exploration of the change point problem.
 The change point in angular data may occur in the mean direction, concentration, or both.
 For the first time, \cite{lombard1986change} introduced a pioneering rank-based test to detect change points in the change in location, and change in concentration parameter for angular data.
 Following this work, \cite{grabovsky2001change} put forth a modified CUSUM procedure for testing the change in concentration parameter of the angular distribution. \cite{ghosh1999change}, proposed a likelihood-based approach for addressing change-point detection in the mean direction for the von Mises distribution only.
-Additionally, \cite{sengupta2008likelihood} introduced a novel likelihood-based method, referred to as the likelihood integrated method.
-Recently, \cite{biswas2024changepoint} has introduced a new method driven by the intrinsic geometry of curved torus for changepoint detection in angular data.
-They have implemented the method to medical science, engineering, and meteorological datasets.
+Additionally, \cite{sengupta2008likelihood} introduced a novel likelihood-based method, referred to as the likelihood integrated method.\\